What Is an Emergency Room Doctor?

 - Ambulatory Medicine

-- Researches, Reflections and Advances in Patient Care
+- Research, Reflections, and Advances in Patient Care

 Pass the United States Medical Licensing Exam (USMLE)

 Every state requires a physician to pass a standardized exam.
 Requirements may vary from state to state.
-For all potential ER doctors, it is mandatory they pass the USMLE exam.
+All potential ER doctors must pass the USMLE exam.
 The USMLE exam is sponsored by the National Board of Medical Examiners (NBME).

 Complete a Three to Four Year Residency